 A person's family background/situation also acts as an inhibiting factor to attending post-secondary.
-A new longitudinal study done by Statistics Canada investigated the impact of housing and household incomes on educational attainment rates.
-It found that suitable housing and higher household income during childhood are associated with high school completion and higher education among First Nation, Métis, and Inuit young adults.
+A new longitudinal study done by Statistics Canada investigated the impact of housing and household income during childhood are associated with high school completion and higher education among First Nation, Métis, and Inuit young adults.
 Suitable housing is defined as a home that has enough bedrooms for the size and make-up of its residents.
 68.2% of First Nation children living off reserve in suitable housing in 2006 had graduated high school or post-secondary by 2016 in comparison to the 49.6% of First Nation children living off reserve in unsuitable housing that had.
-For Inuit children in the same study, 54.3% of those living in suitable housing in 2006 had graduated with such qualifications by 2016 compared to the 32.4% living in unsuitable housing.
+For Inuit children in the same study, 54.3% of those living in unsuitable housing.
 Additionally, 75.4% of Métis children living in suitable housing in 2006 had graduated by 2016, and 55.8% living in unsuitable housing had.
-First Nation children living off reserve, Métis, and Inuit children with household incomes in the fourth quartile (the highest) had completed high school or a higher education of around 22.4%, 22.3%, and 37.1%, respectively, higher than those with household incomes in the first quartile (the lowest).
+First Nation children living off reserve, Métis, and Inuit children with household incomes in the fourth quartile (the highest) had completed high school or a higher education of around 22.4%, 22.3%, and 37.1%, respectively, higher than those with household incomes in the first quartile (the lowest).85

 Outside of the curriculum and in-school supports, other factors contribute to the success of primary and secondary students such as nutrition and family support.
 Research has linked nutritious meals to the educational success of students.
 In the 2024 Budget, the Government of Canada announced a new National School Food Program with a target of providing meals to 400,000 more kids every year, beyond those served by existing school food programs.
-The equal and successful implementation of this program is essential, especially as the lack of access to food disproportionately impacts children from Indigenous communities.
-Research also shows that parental engagement in their children's everyday lives positively contributes to their child's high school completion.
-This involvement goes beyond the child's academic activities.
-The importance of communities and individuals working with and supporting youth in long-term educational success must be emphasized.
+The equal and successful implementation of this program is essential, especially as the lack of access to food disproportionately impacts children from Indigenous communities.86 Research also shows that parental engagement in their children's everyday lives positively contributes to their child's high school completion.
+This involvement goes beyond the child's academic activities.87 The importance of communities and individuals working with and supporting youth in long-term educational success must be emphasized.